BetMath Hub

 Bookmaker margin (also called overround, vig, or juice) is the built-in profit that bookmakers embed into every market they price.
 It is the reason that betting on all outcomes of a market simultaneously guarantees a loss.
 Understanding margin is not optional for serious bettors — it is the baseline calculation that determines whether a bet is playable at all.

 Margin varies significantly across bookmakers and market types.
-Premier League match winner markets at soft bookmakers run 5–8%.
-The same market at sharp books (Pinnacle, Asian exchanges) often runs under 2%.
-A 3% difference in margin compounds dramatically over 1,000 bets: at $100 per bet, that's $3,000 extra in house edge absorbed across the sample — roughly equivalent to a 5–10% ROI swing.
+Match winner markets in top leagues at recreational bookmakers commonly carry mid-single-digit margins, while the same market at sharp, low-margin books often runs under 2%.
+A 3% difference in margin compounds dramatically over 1,000 bets: at $100 per bet, that's $3,000 extra in house edge absorbed across the sample.

 Fair odds (also called no-vig odds) are the odds that would exist if margin were zero.
 They are calculated by scaling each outcome's implied probability by the total implied sum: fair odds = (actual decimal) × (total IP).
 These are what the market "truly" believes, stripped of the bookmaker's take.
 Use the No-Vig calculator to compute these directly.